 In July of 2023, the City performed a walking survey of ground floor vacancies in Downtown.
 This information was updated in November of 2023 to reflect more current conditions.
 The street survey determined a 90% occupancy rate.
 As shown in the table below, there were ten vacancies identified, seven (7) were located on Glen Street and three (3) were on School Street.
 The vacancies on Glen Street likely have a disproportionate impact on Downtown's ability to attract shoppers, as they are located within the single block between Bridge and Pulaski Streets-the entryway to the shopping area from Village Square.

-19 https://glencovedowntown.org/business-directory/ Accessed 10/30/2023 Glen Cove Smart Growth Comprehensive Plan with Sustainability Elements
+1 https://glencovedowntown.org/business-directory/ Accessed 10/30/2023

 Table 5-2.
 Ground Floor Vacancies, November 2023